ak909412/SAVA-Interface/README.md

 ## Introduction

 Welcome to SAVA, your Smart Autonomous Virtual Assistant!
 SAVA is not just a robot; it's your reliable guide and companion on the college campus.
-With SAVA, you can navigate from any place to another using the shortest path possible while also getting your doubts cleared regarding the college.
+With SAVA, you can navigate from any place to another using the shortest path possible while also getting your doubts regarding the college.

 ## Features